Skip to content

 Struggles

-As the new building was going up, events in the Pacific Northwest were about to bring some new challenges to the congregation.
+Just as the new building was going up, events in the Pacific Northwest were about to bring some new challenges to the congregation.
 The base economy of our area centered around the timber industry.
 As several mills and other timber-related businesses began to downsize or close, the effect was felt among our members.
 Within a couple of years, a number of committed people, including several on the Church Council, were forced to move away for the sake of employment.

 However, God left a dedicated core of people at Valley Covenant, and they continued to minister to each other and to reach out in love to our community.
 Our church was an island of stability for many in a time when economic changes were upsetting lives.